Fill Unsightly Gaps Caused by Missing Teeth

 Tooth health

-In most cases, a dental bridge requires healthy teeth for support and stability.
-If your teeth are unhealthy, this could cause the bridge to fail or need to be replaced prematurely.
+Typically, a dental bridge relies on the presence of healthy teeth to provide the necessary support and stability.
+If your teeth are in poor health, this could potentially lead to the bridge failing or requiring premature replacement.

 Other factors